IntelLabs/nlp-architect/README.md

 ## Disclaimer
 The NLP Architect is released as reference code for research purposes.
 It is not an official Intel product, and the level of quality and support may not be as expected from an official product.
+NLP Architect is intended to be used locally and has not been designed, developed or evaluated for production usage or web-deployment.
 Additional algorithms and environments are planned to be added to the framework.
 Feedback and contributions from the open source and NLP research communities are more than welcome.

 ## Contact
 Contact the NLP Architect development team through Github issues or